-- Is your Company a member of any trade and chamber or association?
+1. Is your Company a member of any trade and chamber or association?
 If Yes, Name only those major ones that your business deals with.

-We are members of the following major associations through which we actively participate - The Federation of Indian Chambers of Commerce and Industry (FICCI)
+We are members of the following major associations through which we actively participate for overall development of the industry landscape:

-- The Associated Chambers of Commerce and Industry of India (ASSOCHAM) - CII (Confederation of Indian Industries) -Committee Member - Crop Life India (Agrochemicals) - Public Affairs Forum of India - 2.
+- The Federation of Indian Chambers of Commerce and Industry (FICCI) - The Associated Chambers of Commerce and Industry of India (ASSOCHAM) - CII (Confederation of Indian Industries) -Committee Member - Crop Life India (Agrochemicals) - Public Affairs Forum of India - 2.
 Have you advocated/lobbied through above associations for the advancement or improvement of public good?
 Yes/No; if yes specify the broad areas (Governance and Administration, Economic Reforms, Inclusive Development Policies, Energy security, Water, Food Security, Sustainable Business Principles, Others)